learn-co-curriculum/java-mod-3-unit-testing-lab/README.md

 Let's consider a simplified version of the classic "FizzBuzz" logic problem:

-- Given an integer as a parameter.
+- Given an integer as a parameter:
   - If the integer is divisible by 3, return "Fizz".
   - If the integer is divisible by 5, return "Buzz".
   - If the integer is divisible by 3 and 5, return "FizzBuzz".